kidscancode/godot_guides/beginner_game/godot_3_beginner_game.md

 ```
 **!NOTE ABOUT MONITORING!**

-The last piece for our player is to add
+The last piece for our player is to add a function we can call to reset the player for starting a new game.

 ```
 func start(pos):
 	position = pos